ArbitrumFoundation/docs/docs/how-tos/create-submit-dao-proposal.md

 2. Create a new post with your proposal using the TBD template.
 3. Allow at least one week for discussion and debate.

 If you feel confident about your proposal after a week's worth of discussion, you can conduct a temperature check via a Snapshot poll.
-Note that temperature checks can only be created by $ARB token holders who have at least 0.01% of votable $ARB tokens.
+Note that temperature checks can only be created by $ARB token holders who have at least 0.01% of votable $ARB tokens in their wallet.
 If you don't have enough voting power to create a Snapshot poll, consider asking for support from delegates and/or the rest of the Arbitrum community.

 ### Step 2: Conduct a temperature check with a Snapshot poll